 - Sixth and final design in the Mucha Collection of the Anonymous Mint!

-- Mintage of colorized rounds is limited!
+- Mintage of colorized rounds is limited to 500 rounds!

 - Consists of Five Troy ounces of .999 fine silver.